 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
-For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Childhood Brain and Spinal Cord Tumors Treatment Overview
+For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.Childhood Brain Stem Glioma Treatment

 PDQ IS A COMPREHENSIVE CANCER DATABASE AVAILABLE ON NCI'S WEB SITE.
 PDQ is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 Most of the information contained in PDQ is available online at NCI's Web site.
 PDQ is provided as a service of the NCI.
 The NCI is part of the National Institutes of Health,the federal government's focal point for biomedical research. .